Health risks

 How can you prevent West Nile fever?

 There is currently no vaccine available for West Nile fever.
-The only way to protect yourself is to ensure you do not get bitten; taking mosquito-repellent measures can help with this.
-It is also wise to keep an eye on local news so you know when there is an outbreak of West Nile fever.
+You should therefore advise your employees to take mosquito-repellent measures.
+It is also advisable to monitor local news so you are aware when there is an outbreak of West Nile fever.

 More information